China to appoint Horn of Africa envoy amid Ethiopia crisis | Politics

 Foreign Minister Wang Yi, in comments to reporters during his Thursday visit to Kenya, didn't say when the appointment would be made.
 He urged countries in the Horn of Africa, a strategic but at times turbulent region, to hold a peace conference and said China's envoy could provide “necessary support” for that process.

-The U.S. has said Feltman would meet with senior officials.
-Washington has seen Kenya as a key partner in the mediation efforts.
+But Feltman is ending his appointment “in the coming days,” and Ambassador David Satterfield will take up the post, the U.S. State Department said Thursday in a statement.
+Satterfield is a veteran diplomat who most recently served as U.S. ambassador to Turkey.

+The State Department said the Horn of Africa's challenges “demand sustained focus by the United States.”
 China's envoy announcement came after Wang visited Eritrea, which neighbors Ethiopia and has been accused of some of the worst atrocities in the Tigray conflict.
-While there, Wang criticized recent U.S. sanctions against Eritrea's military and ruling party over their role in the war.
+While there, Wang criticised recent U.S. sanctions against Eritrea's military and ruling party over their role in the war.

-Witnesses, lawyers and human rights groups have said ethnic Tigrayans have been detained by the thousands, while Ethiopia's government says it is targeting people suspected of supporting the Tigray forces.

-In neighbouring Somalia, President Mohamed Abdullahi Mohamed's government is under growing pressure as the country's election nears a year of delay in February.
+In neighboring Somalia, President Mohamed Abdullahi Mohamed's government is under growing pressure as the country's election nears a year of delay in February.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)